 Finally, Franca, can you share three ethical style tips with us:

-2. Learn to do basic clothes alterations like taking up hems to make second hand or vintage clothes like you want them.
-Alternatively make friends with your tailor: it’s cheaper than you might think!
+2. Learn to do basic clothes alterations like taking up hems to make second-hand or vintage clothes as you want them.
+Alternatively, make friends with your tailor: it’s cheaper than you might think!

 3. Accessorise!
 I love scarves and brooches in particular, and they’re easy to find in charity and vintage shops.
 I could wear plain black clothes for the rest of my life and still have something interesting to wear.

 Franca made this blouse; the vintage skirt is from a charity shop